python/steering-council/updates/2023-01-steering-council-update.md

   overview of the finances and the travel grant policy](https://discuss.python.org/t/cpython-finances-and-pycon-us-travel-grants/23507) to Discourse.
-- The SC discussed the proposed "Principles of Safer Developer Ecosystems" and how it would apply to CPython.
 - The SC discussed the Core Developer promotion process and whether it's being applied fairly.
 Consensus is that this should be discussed with the wider Core Dev community.